-Mutual funds are subject to a variety of risk factors depending on its investment objectives.
-Set out below in alphabetical order is a general description of the specific risks of investing in the Funds.
-To find out which of these risks apply to an investment in a Fund, please refer to "What are the Risks of Investing in the Fund?" under each individual fund profile starting on page 51.
-Not all risks apply to all Funds.
-There is no assurance that the Fund will be able to accomplish their objectives.
-An investment in the Fund is appropriate only for investors who have the capacity to absorb a loss of some or all of its investment.
+Mutual funds are subject to a variety of risk factors depending on their investment objectives.
+Set out below in alphabetical order is a general description of the specific risks of investing in the Fund.
+To find out which of these risks apply to an investment in the Fund, please refer to "What are the Risks of Investing in the Fund?" under each individual fund profile starting on page 58.
+There is no assurance that the Fund will be able to accomplish its objectives.
+An investment in the Fund is appropriate only for investors who have the capacity to absorb a loss of some or all of their investment.